 OKCoin’s trading fees for takers are 0.20%.
 This fee is in line with industry average.
 The exchange also offers a discount to makers, who trade at a fee of 0.10%.
 This is especially beneficial for the investors not interested in picking up existing orders from the order book.

 Both these fees are roughly in line with the existing industry averages.

 OKCoin also offers lower trading fees for the users on the platform that trade a lot, as follows:

 Also, OKCoin does not charge any withdrawal fees at all for withdrawing BTC.
 This is a strong competitive edge in the market and distinguishes OKCoin from most other top crypto exchanges.

 OKCoin offers wire transfer as a deposit method, but you can’t deposit via credit card.
 This of course negative news to you if you would prefer to use your credit card for any reason.
 Users from Europe can deposit via SEPA, which is very efficient and cheap.

 The exchange has implemented technologies such as GSLB, distributed server clusters, distributed storage, and a high-speed memory-based trading engine all backed up in multiple machines, cold storage locations, and hot wallets with offline private keys.
 All of the foregoing are of course implemented to ensure maximum security.

 However, OKCoin’s security score is D, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
-This is below industry average when it comes to top crypto exchanges.
+This is somewhat below industry average.